Sasanian Empire: Developments in literature and liturgy

-Some scholars of Zoroastrianism such as Mary Boyce have speculated that it is possible that the yasna service was lengthened during the Sassanid era "to increase its impressiveness".
+Some scholars of Zoroastrianism such as Mary Boyce have speculated that it is possible that the yasna service was lengthened during the Sasanian era "to increase its impressiveness".
 This appears to have been done by joining the Gathic Staota Yesnya with the haoma ceremony.
 Furthermore, it is believed that another longer service developed, known as the Visperad, which derived from the extended yasna.
 This was developed for the celebration of the seven holy days of obligation (the Gahambars plus Nowruz) and was dedicated to Ahura Mazda.

-While the very earliest Zoroastrians eschewed writing as a form of demonic practice, the Middle Persian Zand, along with much secondary Zoroastrian literature, was recorded in writing during the Sassanid era for the first time.
-Many of these Zoroastrian texts were original works from the Sassanid period.
+While the very earliest Zoroastrians eschewed writing as a form of demonic practice, the Middle Persian Zand, along with much secondary Zoroastrian literature, was recorded in writing during the Sasanian era for the first time.
+Many of these Zoroastrian texts were original works from the Sasanian period.
 Perhaps the most important of these works was the Bundahishn—the mythical Zoroastrian story of Creation.
 Other older works, some from remote antiquity, were possibly translated from different Iranian languages into Middle Persian during this period.
 For example, two works, the Drakht-i Asurig (Assyrian Tree) and Ayadgar-i Zareran (Exploits of Zarter) were probably translated from Parthian originals.